Background gradient

 Crisis support lines

 Most people are familiar with crisis support lines like Lifeline.
 They are usually staffed by volunteers who are trained to speak to people in crisis with supervisors on standby.
 However, it is possible they will alert emergency services – usually police – if you mention a plan to end your life or are at significant risk of harm.
 They are free and usually operate 24/7.
 Online chat is also available if you don’t feel comfortable speaking.
-Select the ‘24/7 Service’ tag on the Services page for more.
+Visit the ‘24/7 Service’ tag on the Services page for more.

 QLife offers peer support for LGBTQ+ people during Monday – Sunday 3pm – 12am.